jamoma/JamomaMax/README.md

 To use in Max7 from the repository, create a symbolic link from the Jamoma folder (in this folder) into /Users/yourName/Documents/Max 7/Packages

-You can do this in the Terminal:
+You can do this in the Terminal :
-1. cd to “/Users/[yourName]/Documents/Max 7/Packages"
-2. make symlink, e.g. "ln -s /[replaceWithThePathTo]/Jamoma/Implementations/Max/Jamoma"
-3. start Max
+    cd ~/Documents/Max\ 7/Packages
+    ln -s /[replaceWithThePathTo]/JamomaMax/Jamoma

+Now you can start Max 7 and the Max Console will print a message
+    Jamoma  v1.0-beta.1  |  build 8eb688d

 ### Pre-built Packages